UnivEngineer/CoolScope/README.md

 Device has 4 buttons: [menu], [<], [>], [ok].

 Once powered up, you will see the info screen.
-It displays current temperatures reported by sensors, fans speed and duty, and some additional info.
+It displays current temperatures reported by sensors, fans speed and duty, and power supply voltage.
 You may scroll through info screen modes by pressing [<] and [>] buttons.
 Legend:

-A - ambient temperature, i.e. sensor inside the device, E - expternal temperature, i.e. external sensor connected via jack, M - mirror temperature,
+A - ambient temperature, i.e. sensor inside the device E - expternal temperature, i.e. external sensor connected via jack M - mirror temperature
-T - tube temperature (air inside the tube),
+T - tube temperature (air inside the tube)
 [] - [battery symbol] - power supply voltage
-* - [rotating fan symbol] - max of (front, rear) fans duty/RPM,
+* - [rotating fan symbol] - max of (front, rear) fans duty/RPM
-F* - front fan duty/RPM,
+F* - front fan duty/RPM
-R* - rear fan duty/RPM,
+R* - rear fan duty/RPM

 Pressing [menu] or [ok] button will bring up the settings.
 Press buttons [<] or [>] to scroll throug optoins or increase/decrease values, [ok] to enter sub-level, [menu] to return back to upper level.
 The settings menu heirarchy is the following: